 Boddie Scholarship Application

 This is an application for the Mary Gertrude Smith Boddie Scholarship.
 This scholarship is named for Mary Gertrude Smith Boddie, who, in 1904, was the first black student to graduate from East Stroudsburg University of Pennsylvania.
-There will be five scholarships, each in the amount of $3,681.00, that will be awarded to five students and credited to the Spring, 2022 semester.
+There will be four scholarships, each in the amount of $3,460.00 that will be awarded to four students and credited to the Spring, 2022 semester.
 Winners are chosen based on individuals who demonstrate, through community service work or university involvement, a commitment to Dr. King’s philosophy of non-violence, equality, justice, cultural diversity, and a respect for humanity.